How to choose pattern

 Wear them tonally and in the same colour group (ie blues together, greens together etc.)

 Or, wear them contrasting (ie a light and a dark colour).
-You can see the example below.
+Here’s an example.

-If you’ve had your colours done and you’re interested in an advanced colour session, be sure to register your interest here in colour analysis.
+If you’ve had your colours done and looking for more ways to wear your colours, book an advanced colour session.
+Alternatively, register your interest here in colour analysis.

 4. Wear different textures